zhengjunyao-work/arc24/docs/modeling/Iteration_42_improve_omniarc.md

 - Add more training inputs to have more variability (can I reuse re-arc for this?)
 - Add task variations
 - Add task to learn to use the primitives
+- Implement the evaluation tasks (although this will only help to improve on leaderboard and will leak information of the evaluation set to my head)

 ## Development

+### Implement more training tasks

+I have increased the number of training tasks from 150 to 269.

+### Make execution safer

+I have found that one of the evaluations created a `colors.txt` file.
+I do not want the execution to have input/output capabilities.

+TODO: Once I have a model that is compatible with 0.3.0 version update the execution code to be safer: https://chatgpt.com/c/671217ca-e944-8012-a3b5-8b3a004a013a

 ## Results